zshn25/zshn25.github.io/_posts/2022-10-31-How-Monocular-Depth-Estimation-works.markdown

 , where $\Big\langle \Big\rangle $ is the sampling operator.
 This projection of $I_t$ onto the coordinate at time $t+1$ geometrically synthesizes the image $\hat{I}_{t+1}$ and can now be compared to the original frame from time $t+1$ and the loss is backpropogated to both the depth and the pose networks.

-### Note
-This is not exactly correct.
+**Note:** This is not exactly correct.
 The pose $T$ is used, not to transform the camera, but to transform the point cloud (in the reverse direction to that of the camera pose), and the image $I_{t+1}$ is warped onto $t$, but the underlying concept remains the same.
 I will now explain how this idea is executed.

 ## Flow field due to rigid camera motion